-In this guide about TVP, I’m going to share with you what the abbreviation stands for, where to buy it, how to use it and I’m going to share my favorite recipes using TVP!
+In this guide about TVP, I’m going to share with you what the abbreviation stands for, where to buy it, how to use it, and last but not least my favorite recipes using TVP!
 Let’s get started!

 TVP definitely has helped me transition to a vegan diet, it made the process of adopting a plant-based diet a whole lot easier.
-Now, 5 years in, I still love meals made with TVP and I always have a stash of all kinds of different forms of TVP at home.
+Now, 10 years in, I still love meals made with TVP and I always have a stash of various types of TVP at home.

 What is TVP?

 TVP stands for Textured Vegetable Protein, often also called soy meat, soya chunks/granules/slices.
 It is made out of defatted soy flour, which is extruded into shapes (such as granules, flakes, chunks, slices, strips, nuggets,…).

 Because there are so many different kinds, they can be used for all kinds of recipes – I’ve included my favorites below!

 Chunks – this kind is great for stews and goulash.